 List views give you instant access to specific sets of data.
 Unlike reports, which may total in the thousands for your organization, list views are reserved for sets of data you find important and want easy access to often.
 Reports sometime have a “create it and forget it” purpose when you need a very specific set of data that you may never need again.
 List views are great for the sets of data you look at often and want front and center in Salesforce!

 Accessing List Views

 We’ll use the opportunity object as our example in this post.
 List views are available for any object in Salesforce that has a Tab.

 You can sort the records by one of the field columns in the list view.
 This sorting is done alphanumerically.
 Just click the header of the column you want to sort by.
 The first click will sort by ascending order.
 Click again to sort by descending order.

 Creating Custom List Views

 Thank you for reading my blog!
 Eager to learn more on this topic?
-Stay tuned for our 4-week series on list views!
+Stay tuned for our multi-week series on list views!